 The aforementioned behaviors are intended to be illustrative rather than exhaustive.
-In the event that there arises some ambiguity, inconsistency or need for clarification of these statements or definitions, interpretations or clarifications will be determined by the Vice President for Student Affairs or her/his designee(s).
+In the event that there arises some ambiguity, inconsistency or need for clarification of these statements or definitions, interpretations or clarifications will be determined by the Dean of Students or her/his designee(s).

-IV.
 Student Conduct Resolution Process

 The complaint resolution procedure set forth below may be utilized by Fontbonne to resolve issues of student conduct but Fontbonne retains the discretion to take action regarding any reports of student conduct that may violate the Code of Student Character and Conduct, and may initiate an investigation or disciplinary action on its own initiative.
-Ultimately, it is the duty of the Vice President for Student Affairs to enforce the Code of Student Character & Conduct.
+Ultimately, it is the duty of the Dean of Students to enforce the Code of Student Character & Conduct.
 She/he may designate other department(s) and/or other campus official(s) in monitoring and regulating the Code as she/he deems appropriate.

-At times, the Vice President of Student Affairs may immediately intervene and administer the student conduct process directly through her/his office or her/his designee.
-This may include, per the discretion of the Vice President, a choice of various disciplinary or non-disciplinary processes or procedures best suited to meet the educational needs of the student(s) involved and the interests of the University community.
+At times, the Dean of Students may immediately intervene and administer the student conduct process directly through her/his office or her/his designee.
+This may include, per the discretion of the Dean, a choice of various disciplinary or non-disciplinary processes or procedures best suited to meet the educational needs of the student(s) involved and the interests of the University community.
 For example, in the appropriate circumstances, a restorative justice model may be utilized to allow students to experience taking personal responsibility for harm that has been caused to an individual and/or community.
-Also, at times, the Vice President may, in his/her judgment. determine that the situation is better resolved via a wellness or direct threat assessment model.
+Also, at times, the Dean may, in his/her judgment, determine that the situation is better resolved via a wellness or direct threat assessment model.
 Under such a model, Fontbonne will employ a team approach to determine the nature of the risk and any measures that can be taken to manage the risk.
 The University will make these determinations as the result of an individualized assessment.
 The University will first seek voluntary cooperation of an affected student, but, if necessary, will take involuntary action.
 Regardless of the method used, the student conduct system is to be considered a process, rather than a "right" of any student or a contractual obligation on the part of Fontbonne University.

-A. Student Conduct Investigation
+Student Conduct Investigation

-The Vice President for Student Affairs, or his or her designee, (either of whom being referred to hereafter as the "Hearing Officer" when speaking generally of the investigative or discipline hearing process) may conduct an investigation to determine if the complaint has merit.
+The Dean of Students, or his or her designee, (either of whom being referred to hereafter as the "Hearing Officer" when speaking generally of the investigative or discipline hearing process) may conduct an investigation to determine if the complaint has merit.
 Ordinarily, complaints that a student has violated the academic regulations of the University are received and heard by the Academic Affairs Office.
 The University reserves the right to proceed with its complaint resolution process even if separate criminal or civil charges are pending against the accused student for the same conduct giving rise to the complaint.
 The student being accused of inappropriate behavior, in addition to others who may possess needed information, may be required to attend any investigative or other type of meeting/hearing deemed necessary to resolve the manner.
 Failure to attend or to cooperate with the Hearing Officer or other appropriate officials of the University would be a separate violation of policy.

-B. Standard of Proof
+Standard of Proof